Skip to content ↓

 Differentiated Curriculum

-• Year 7 Nurture Group (dependent upon KS2 and Y7 baseline data).
+• Year 7 & 8 supported classes (dependent upon KS2 and Y7 baseline data).

-• Year 8 and 9 Literacy Curriculum (dependent upon KS2 and Y7 baseline data).
+• Year 9 Literacy Curriculum (dependent upon KS2 and Y7 baseline data).

 Sensory and Physical